dinecat/cqrs/README.md

-# Messenger Component
+# CQRS Component

-Just extension over Symfony Messenger for provide Command, Query and Event message buses.
+Just extension over Symfony Messenger for provide Command, Query and Event message buses and related structures.

 ## Using in Symfony project